Taksaorn Paksukcharern

 Taksaorn Paksukcharern (ทักษอร ภักดิ์สุขเจริญ; RTGS: Thaksa-on Phaksukcharoen) is a Thai actress and model who has starred in several lakorns.
 She is known for her roles in the 2008 version of Jam Loey Rak as well as the title character in Wanida (2010), which won Best Foreign Series at the International Drama Festival in Tokyo.
 She graduated with BA from Chulalongkorn University.

 Personal life

-In 2012, she married a lieutenant and playboy from a wealthy family, Songkran Taechanarong.
-They lived separately for over a year after Mr.Taechanarong's affair was exposed.
+In 2012, she married Songkran Taechanarong, they lived separately for over a year after his affair was exposed.
 The actress filed for divorce on September 25, 2018.
 Now she is a single mom and lives with her daughter, Peemai Taechanarong, born in 2015.
 Songkran's brother, Pupaa Taechanarong is dating the CH3 actress Chalida Vijitvongthong.

+In 2023, she started a relationship with the Thai actor Chanon Santinatornkul known as "Nonkul", sixteen years younger than her.